 - Admission fee; Chapman’s Peak drive tall road ZAR 50/US$2,5 per car,

-It’s one of the most beautiful drives in the country; the famous Chapman’s Peak drive is a part of it.
+A road trip around Cape Peninsula is one of the most scenic drives in the city and a perfect place for a day trip from Cape Town.
+The famous Chapman’s Peak drive is a part of it.
 The big part of the drive is along the rugged coast of the Atlantic Ocean.
 There is a great number of look-outs and view-points where you can stop along the route.
 It’ll take pretty much a full day to do the drive and to stop at the main attractions.
 There are many nice restaurants along the route to stop for breakfast or lunch.
-To do this trip you can rent a car or join one of the suggested below tours.
+To do this trip you can rent a car or join one of the suggested tours.

 The main highlights of the drive